Automattic/jetpack/readme.txt

 **Major Enhancements**

+* We added a new module for WooCommerce analytics that will use Jetpack's analytics functionality to help you track activity on your WooCommerce store.
+* We added support for excerpts on Testimonial and Portfolio custom post types.

 **Enhancements**

-* We added a new module for WooCommerce analytics that will use Jetpack's analytics functionality to help you track activity on your WooCommerce store.
 * We updated scripts for partners allowing to pass a tracking ID when provisioning or cancelling a plan which will help in debugging.
 * We improved the documentation for partners so they're now able to get them right on the Jetpack's Github repository under the docs/partners directory.
-* We added support for excerpts on Testimonial and Portfolio custom post types.
 * We updated the copy-text on Jetpack's Admin page for plans to be more concise on the features of each plan.
 * We updated the way we handle Jetpack's green color in out stylesheets for better compatibility with Jetpack's new logo.
 * We now hide settings for Lazy Images and Photon in the Admin page when the modules are not enabled due to being filtered out by jetpack_get_available_modules.
-* We improved the way in which we synchronize widgettitles to WordPress.com servers when widgets are saved or updated.
+* We improved the way in which we synchronize widget titles to WordPress.com servers when widgets are saved or updated.
 * We improved the way we show failed login attempts in Jetpack's Activity Log.
 * We now implicitly activate Jetpack Search when attempting to add the Jetpack Search widget.
 * We added a plans endpoint to Jetpack's REST API to better handle the features of each Jetpack plan internally.